LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/index.md

 If you intend to perform these activities, you are reusing and creating data.
 Especially when you data you want to use come from cultural heritage collections, we say you are *enriching* the objects.
 Doing this properly can save you and others lots of effort and it will definitely make your research better.
-It is not meant as a template for projects that you fill out like a form, but you can use it as inspiration for writing your project proposal.
+It is not meant as a template for projects that you fill out like a form, but you should be able to use it as inspiration for writing your project proposal.

 For any questions, please get in touch with the Centre for Digital Scholarship.